Charting New Horizons in Alaska’s Maritime Careers

 Students explored career pathways ranging from engine repair to food handling, with several earning their food handler cards—including Kaitlyn from Wrangell, who confidently took omelet orders for the group.

 The group also visited the UAF Seward Marine Center, where Captain Brian Mullaly and marine technicians introduced them to ocean research tools like buoys, ROVs, and gliders.
-Under Lydia Sgouros’ guidance, students practiced maneuvering ROVs before heading to the shoreline for night tidepooling—a highlight for many.
+Under Lydia Sgouros’ guidance, students like Katy Reiser from Kodiak, practiced using ROVs to retrieve underwater sensors suspended in the water column.
+The marine science learning continued into the evening as the students were taken to a protected shoreline for night tidepooling—a highlight for many.

 By the end of the four-day journey, students left Seward with credentials, new skills, and a clearer sense of where they fit in Alaska’s growing maritime workforce—ready to step into a world of opportunity on the water.